***z-zzz.shtml***

 It's the only way to do it.
 On your own you'd get to the museum, stand in line for an hour or more, and by the time you get in, ready to explore, museum fatigue kicks in as you wander around the incredibly huge space.
 A guided tour is focused, faster, and you learn much, much more.

-Champ de Mars and the Eiffel Tower in spring, photo by Mark Craft Champ de Mars and the Eiffel Tower in spring, photo by Mark Craft
+Champ de Mars and the Eiffel Tower in spring, photo by Mark Craft

 But, walk a block or two outside those zones and you'll be among living, breathing Parisians going about their everyday lives.
 It's surprising that even the Champ de Mars next to the Eiffel Tower (which itself is heaving with long lines) is a relatively relaxed area.
-It's also a lovely stroll to Trocadero, across the river, to see the tower from the other side.
+It's a lovely stroll from there to Trocadero, across the river, to see the tower from the other side.

 Make sure to plan a few activities in advance, especially if this is your first time in Paris.
-If it's your first time, why not take a hop-on hop-off bus tour to get an overview of the city?
+If it is your first time, why not board a hop-on hop-off bus tour to get an overview of the city?
 Plan to dine at a few local bistros.
-Take a guided tour to Versailles.
-Visit Sacre Coeur in Montmartre.
-Take a chocolate walking tour of St-Germain.
-Trust our experience — these activities will give you a much deeper appreciation of Paris than if you were simply to wander the streets on your own.
+Or take a guided tour to Versailles.
+Or visit Sacre Coeur in Montmartre.
+Or take a chocolate walking tour of St-Germain.

-Musée Bourdelle, 15th Arrondissement, photo by Mark Craft Musée Bourdelle, 15th Arrondissement, photo by Mark Craft
+Musée Bourdelle, 15th Arrondissement, photo by Mark Craft

 Forget the Louvre for a moment.
 There are lots of other museums in Paris, including small, out-of-the-way museums that tourists rarely get to.
 We've written guides to some of these museums, to give you a glimpse into what they have to offer.
 And don't forget one of our faves (though it's not hidden or small), Musée d'Orsay.
 Who could possibly come to Paris and miss all the wonderful Impressionist painters housed in the lovely restored historic train station?